List of Coronation Street characters introduced in 2022

 Coronation Street is a British soap opera first broadcast on ITV on 9 December 1960.
-The following is a list of characters introduced in 2022, by order of first appearance.
-All characters are introduced by the programme's series producer, Iain MacLeod.
+Following is a list of characters introduced in 2022, by order of first appearance.
+All characters were introduced by the programme's series producer, Iain MacLeod.
 Frank Bardsley (Simon O'Brien) joined in May as a love interest for Sean Tully (Antony Cotton).
-Jodie Prenger was cast as Glenda Shuttlworth, the sister of George (Tony Maudsley) and began appearing in August.
-She was then followed by Dee Dee Bailey (Channique Sterling-Brown) who debuted in September.
-Additionally, multiple other characters appeared throughout the year.
+Jodie Prenger was cast as Glenda Shuttlworth, the sister of George (Tony Maudsley) and began appearing in August, followed by Dee Dee Bailey (Channique Sterling-Brown) who debuted in September.
+Cait Fitton made her debut in November as Lauren Bolton, as part of a racial violence storyline, and Ciarán Griffiths and Andrew Still made their first appearances as characters Damon Hay and Justin Rutherford in December.
+Several other characters appeared throughout the year.